Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Static KC-QD-KC Josephson junction hosting MZMs

-Under the above unitary transformation, the Hamiltonian of the central QD, $\mathcal{H}_{\text{QD}}$ remains unaltered, while the SC phase $\phi_{L(R)}$ decouples entirely from the amplitude $\Delta_0$ and appear only as a prefactor, $e^{i \frac{\phi_L}{2}} (e^{i \frac{\phi_R}{2}})$ in the tunnelling matrix elements.
-Thus, the decoupling scheme not only simplifies the model, but also captures the essential SC features of the leads in the tunnelling part itself, which helps to compute the SC phase difference induced JC for our system.
+Under the above unitary transformation, the Hamiltonian of the central QD, $\mathcal{H}_{\text{QD}}$ remains unaltered, while the SC phase $\phi_{L(R)}$ decouples entirely from the amplitude, $\Delta_0$ (without affecting any of the symmetries of the parent Hamiltonian given in Eq.~\eqref{Eq2}) and appear only as a prefactor, $e^{\frac{i \phi_{L(R)}}{2}}$ in the tunnelling matrix elements.
+Thus, the decoupling scheme not only simplifies the model but also captures the essential SC features of the leads in the tunnelling part itself, which helps to compute the SC phase difference induced Josephson current for our system.

-For convenience, we define the SC phase difference ($\phi$) between the two KCs as $\phi=\phi_L-\phi_R$, referring to it as the `SC phase difference' throughout.
-Referring to the variations of static energy spectra presented in Appendix~\ref{appendixA}, it is confirmed that the localized MZMs at $E=0$ are indeed present in our static model which ascertains that the inherent topology of the KC is still intact despite the presence of a QD.
+For convenience, we define the SC phase difference ($\phi$) between the two KCs as $\phi=\phi_L-\phi_R$.
+Referring to the variations of static energy spectra presented in Fig.~\ref{fig:static_E_vs_mu} (Appendix~\ref{appendixA}), it is confirmed that the localized MZMs at $E=0$ are indeed present in our static model, which ascertains that the inherent topology of the KC is still intact despite the presence of a QD.
 This serves as a benchmark for comparison and allows us to contrast our findings with the results reported previously \cite{Taberner2023,Liu2018,Medina-Cuy2023}.